Statistical Guarantees for Approximate Stationary Points of Shallow Neural Networks: Statistical guarantees for shallow linear neural networks

-The bounds match the earlier ones with only two small differences: 1.~a summand $\AppSta$ is added to our statistical bounds and 2.~the factor 5 in Equation~\eqref{main_ineq} is replaced by a factor of 8 in Equation~\eqref{main_ineq_app}.
-Theorem~\ref{StaAppr} might look like a trivial extension of Theorem~\ref{OracleInSta}, but seem to be a trivial observation, but the fact that Equation~\eqref{approx-sta} involves the (in-sample-)prediction risk and the sparsity factors make the proof considerably more involved.
+The bounds match the earlier ones with only two small differences: 1.~a summand $\AppSta$ is added to our statistical bounds and 2.~the factor 5 in~\eqref{main_ineq} is replaced by a factor of 8 in~\eqref{main_ineq_app}.
+Let's note that gradient-based algorithms with sufficiently many steps $O(\nbrsamples^2)$ ensure that $\AppSta\ll 1/\sqrt{\nbrsamples}$~\citep[Theorem~2.1]{ghadimi2013stochastic}.
+We refer to our Appendix Section~\ref{DynamicAppSta} for more details regarding the dynamical accessibility of approximate stationary points.
+Theorem~\ref{StaAppr} might look like a simple extension of Theorem~\ref{OracleInSta}, but the fact that~\eqref{approx-sta} involves the (in-sample-)prediction risk and the sparsity factors makes the proof considerably more involved.